LucasWhetsel/osticket-prereqs/README.md

 Once we create the virtual machine, locate the public ip address.
 We will use this to connect to vm using remote desktop.
 If you are a Mac user you will have to download Microsoft Remote Desktop(RDP).
 Use the username and passowrd you entered while creating the VM.

 ![image](https://github.com/user-attachments/assets/e03b2166-85a9-4633-8acd-0f0c44e50d37)

-<p>Once we are logged into the virtual machine, we will have to go into the control panel and enable Internet Information Services(IIS).
+Once we are logged into the virtual machine, we will have to go into the control panel and enable Internet Information Services(IIS).
 Access the control panel then select uninstall a program.
 Off to the left select "Turn windows features on or off".
 A list will appear then you will enable Internet Information Services.
 Within IIS, you will select world wide web services, then go to "Application Development features".
 Make sure to enable CGI.

 ![image](https://github.com/user-attachments/assets/e60ebd9c-ddf8-47f6-acc5-67b2305e9025)